PKizzle/dns/cmd/atomdns/handlers/global/README.md

   The production endpoint for Let's Encrypt is <https://acme-v02.api.letsencrypt.org/directory>.
   If after the URL the literal text `test` is used, atomdns will not start a seperate web server on port 443, this is to aid in local testing.
+- `rootca`, can also be used here.
+This is optional, but can aid in testing.

 Both `source` and `contact` are mandatory.